It's your choice

 • Once the class has established what makes a good audio broadcast, give pupils plenty of time to rehearse their news broadcasts.
 Pupils can begin by rehearsing with a partner then within small groups of three or four.

 • If rehearsing/performing: Pupils should be given plenty of time for rehearsal.
 As outlined above, pupils can begin by rehearsing in pairs then in small groups of three or four.
 Each group member should take turns to read their script while the others listen.
-Those listening should offer feedback to improve the performance, using the Success criteria as a guide.
+Those listening should offer feedback to improve the performance, using the News reading checklist as a guide.

 Plenary